Zheng He — An Epic Diplomat and His Unparalleled Voyages

 As the chief commander of such a powerful fleet, and a general with remarkable battle experiences, he had been a bringer of peace and friendship; no invasions, very little blood, and no colonization could be attributed to him.

 This made Zheng He an excellent diplomat, an extraordinary navigator, a legendary commander, and a great person with a big heart.

 Hongjue Temple in Niushou Mountains of Nanjing City, Nearby is Zheng He's Tomb.

-After Zheng He’s death, Ming Dynasty stopped further navigations for several reasons.
+After Zheng He's death, Ming Dynasty stopped further navigation for several reasons.

-Many officials of the ming court criticized that those navigations were a waste of money, which should be spent on dealing with threats from nomads on the north border.
+Many officials of the ming court criticized that those navigations were a waste of money, which should have been spent on dealing with threats from nomads on the north border.

-Others believed that the following monarchs of the Ming Dynasty strictly obeyed Emperor Zhu Yuanzhang’s will, which they shouldn’t try to initiate wars or invasions without a decent reason; managing the current territory well would be enough.
+Others believed that the following monarchs of the Ming Dynasty strictly obeyed Emperor Zhu Yuanzhang's will, in which they shouldn't try to initiate wars or invasions without a decent reason; managing the current territory well would be enough.

-Consequently, those fabulous ships in Zheng He’s fleet gradually corroded as time went by; his detailed and valuable navigation journals were preserved secretly in Ming's royal palace.
+Consequently, those fabulous ships in Zheng He's fleet gradually corroded as time passed; his detailed and valuable navigation journals were secretly preserved in Ming's royal palace.

-However, most of those precious documents got lost mysteriously later; how did those journals were gone is still a secret in the history of China.
+However, most of those precious documents were lost mysteriously later; how those journals were gone is still a secret.

 Restored Model of the Main Ship of Zheng He's Fleet — Wuhan Science and Technology Museum